icknOrg/COINS_SwissThoughtleaders/README.md

 ## References
 <a id="1">[1]</a>
-R. Remus, U. Quasthoff & G. Heyer: SentiWS - a Publicly Available German-language Resource for Sentiment Analysis.
+Remus R., Quasthoff U. & Heyer G. (2010).
+SentiWS - a Publicly Available German-language Resource for Sentiment Analysis.
-In: Proceedings of the 7th International Language Ressources and Evaluation (LREC'10), 2010.
+In: Proceedings of the 7th International Language Ressources and Evaluation (LREC'10).

 <a id="2">[2]</a>
-Guhr O, Schumann AK, Bahrmann F, Böhme HJ.
+Guhr O., Schumann A.K., Bahrmann F. & Böhme H.J.
+(2020).
 Training a Broad-Coverage German Sentiment Classification Model for Dialog Systems.
-In: Proceedings of the 12th Language Resources and Evaluation Conference 2020 May (pp. 1627-1632).
+In: Proceedings of the 12th Language Resources and Evaluation Conference (pp. 1627-1632).

 <a id="3">[3]</a>
 Frick, K., Guertler, D., & Gloor, P. A. (2013).
 Coolhunting for the world's thought leaders. arXiv preprint arXiv:1308.1160.